- Master's Degrees

 Smarthinking provides online one-to-one academic support up to 24 hours a day 7 days a week.
 Students can participate in drop-in tutoring, scheduled tutoring, or off-line tutoring in a variety of subject areas.
 Smarthinking also has an online Writing lab which can assist students across academic disciplines.

-Students can access Smarthinking by logging in and entering your username, which is your Columbia e-mail address and entering the password, which has been e-mailed to students.
+Students can access Smarthinking by logging in and entering your username, which is your Columbia e-mail address and entering the “Lions1754” as the password.
+After you log in for the first time, you should change your password.

-If you have questions about Smarthinking, please contact Kerri Dishuk at email@example.com.
+If you have questions about Smarthinking, please contact Student Life and Alumni Relations at firstname.lastname@example.org.

 The Writing Center provides writing support to the entire Columbia community.
 In one-on-one consultations and workshops, our consultants offer feedback and strategies to help you improve at every stage of your writing, from brainstorming to final drafts.